Ness Weir II

 By doing this, water levels can be more effectively managed to future proof Loch Ness from the impacts of climate change and extreme weather events, providing vital resilience for all who depend on Loch Ness and the Caledonian Canal.

-The proposals to modify the existing weir will help to:
+The proposal to modify the existing weir will help to:

 Ness Weir II.